 You should do this process before applying any of the sharpen filter for better results.
 Lets take a look at these filters.

 The Smart Sharpen filter gives you the most control over the sharpening process in Photoshop.
 To access this filter, go to Filter >> Sharpen >> Smart Sharpen…

 The filter dialog box will then appear and allow you to set your variables:

 The different parameters here give you nearly complete control over your image sharpening edits.
 Given the extensive options this filter provides, this is the sharpening tool you’ll probably use the most.
 And, of the three options, it’s the one most worth learning.
-Play around with the sliders and see what they do!
+Play around with the amount sliders to see how they change your photo.

 This tool also provides presets that make your image sharpening task a bit easier.
 With the Smart Sharpen Effect filter, you can create your own custom presets or use the current presets already built into the filter.

-I personally use custom presets and actions in Photoshop to automate batch image editing.
-That way, all of my photos have a consistent look, and it saves me valuable time!
+Custom presets and actions in Photoshop can automate batch image editing.
+That way, all of your photos have a consistent look, and you’ll save valuable time!

 The Smart Sharpen filter allows you to selectively sharpness based on things like highlights and shadows.
 The Unsharp Mask filter, unfortunately, doesn’t have those same capabilities.

 But, the Unsharp Mask filter does a better job at digital sharpening than the other two tools.
 If your photo will only be viewed online, try using this filter.
 While the effects you apply will be visible if you print the image, they will be less noticeable than they are on your screen.

 To access the Unsharp Mask filter, press Filter >> Sharpen >> Unsharp Mask….
 The following menu will pop up: